Stay safe and buckle up

 Car seat safety

-- Place the chest clip at armpit level.
+6. Place all chest clips at armpit level.

 Booster seat